davidli2010/oom-safe/README.md

 ## Rust Version

-This version of `oom-safe` requires Rust 1.57 or later.
+This version of `oom-safe` requires Rust 1.57 nightly or later.

 ## License